KexinGAO42/leetcode_craker/README.md

 Steps for solution:

 1. Define the state variables
-2. Define the memo array (depending on the state variables)
+2. Define the dp array (depending on the state variables)
 3. Define the initial values
 4. Define the state transition functions (trickest part)